 Dover Cut and Assemble Dioramas - Paper Models to Cut Out and Assemble

 Dover's cut-and-assemble models are make dioramas easy.
 Just cut out the full color shapes which are printed on cardstock.
 Follow the assembly directions to create your 3D models.

 These variations don't require a box at all.
-Just large sheets of paper, folded into 3D shapes are all that's required.
+Large sheets of paper, folded into 3D shapes, are all that's required.

 The pyramid diorama is also called a triarama.
-This how-to walks you through the steps in a photograph tutorial.
+This how-to walks you through the steps with photographs.

 - Crayola's Triarama

-This shows a possible triarama with comparing two seasons in one habitat.
-Another example features a Train Across Canada.
+This shows a possible triarama comparing two seasons in one habitat.
+Another example features a train ride across Canada.